Important: Please get in touch with me before you change the date of your wedding!

 My coronavirus situation

 Like all other small businesses, I have business expenses which must be paid, even in lockdown, and of course, like you, I need to put food on the table and pay for everyday living costs.
-All this whilst there is zero income since March 2020 and throughout the main months of summer which normally sustain my business for the year.
+All this whilst there is zero income since March 2020 and throughout the main months of summer, and Xmas which normally sustain my business for the year.

 One ray of light: the DJ industry has been busy organising support for our cause, this is backed by the well established and respected associations which I am a member of (SEDA and NADJ), and we may start seeing the results of their work.

 What if I have to go into isolation?